Oriental Rug Facts & History

 Rotating your rug extends their lifetime and helps maintain their integrity.
 If you have a rug under your couch, and/or family room, you will eventually notice traffic patterns caused by over usage.
 By rotating your rug you give the “fresh” side a chance to share the burden.
 Rotating your rug is important for the rugs sake, beauty and health.

-Yes and it’s FREE.
-We offer free pick-up and delivery to all of Lee, Charlotte and Collier County.
+Yes, and it’s FREE.
+We offer free pick-up and delivery for most area rugs to all of Lee, Charlotte and Collier County.

 Almost every interior textile will lighten in color or “fade” over a period of time.
 The extent of damage depends on the item’s location, exposure to light and elements, color, intensity, type of dyes and the dyeing method used.